The Influence Of Social Media On Teen Drug Use

 Teens who use e-cigarettes are 30.7% more likely to start smoking cigarettes within 6 months.

 While not all e-cigarettes contain nicotine (found naturally in tobacco), the majority do.
 Nicotine can stunt the brain’s growth, especially if consumed before it’s fully grown around the age of 25.
 The addictive chemical also changes the way certain brain pathways develop, affecting areas responsible for attention span and learning ability.

 Typically, vaping pods contain other additives as well–many of which are harmful to developing bodies, including:

 Nicotine addiction may not be life-threatening in the short-term but can cut an individual’s life by 10+ years with long-term use.
 Fortunately, recovering from an addiction to vaping and e-cigarette use can be managed with the help of a primary care provider and a system of support.
 For many teens, treating underlying mental health issues (like anxiety or depression) can help with substance use disorders as well.
-If you’re interested in more information about addiction treatment, contact a recovery specialist today.
+If you’re interested in more information about addiction treatment, contact a recovery provider today.

 Destiny Bezrutczyk is a Digital Content Writer from west Iowa.
 She earned a Bachelor’s in English Language and Literature from Texas Tech University.
 After working as a freelance script and blog writer, she began writing content for tech startups.
 Maintaining a passion for words, she took on a variety of projects where her writing could help people (especially those battling mental health and substance use disorders).